michodgs25/Sprint/README.md

 ### Track your workouts one sprint at a time!

 *Keeping fit by running or walking is popular amongst millions of people across the entire globe from your local park to the olympic games.*
-*An essential part of increasing an individuals fitness and the ability to objectively gauge their own fitness is logging activity times, intensity, heart-rate and factors such as surface& weather.* *Sprint aims to allow individual of all ages, gender and abilities, to track their running and walking activities.*
+*An essential part of increasing an individuals fitness and the ability to objectively gauge their own fitness is logging activity times, intensity, and factors such as surface& weather.*

+*Sprint aims to allow individual of all ages, gender and abilities, to track their running and walking activities.*

 <br>
 <img src="https://github.com/michodgs24/Sprint/blob/master/assets/images/readme/banner.jpg">